 A public plaza was on the Downtown Fort Worth Master Plan since the early 1980's and it took until 2010 to acquire the last piece of property to build it.
 The plaza straddles the 400 block of Main Street, which has now been closed.
 Two bookend buildings were consructed along with the plaza.
 They are The Westbrook and The Commerce.
 Construction started on May 9, 2012 and the plaza opened on November 1, 2013.
-The buildings and the plaza concept were designed by David M. Schwarz Architectural Services, with Bennett Benner + Pettit of Fort Worth serving as associate architects.
+The buildings and the plaza concept were designed by David M. Schwarz Architectural Services.
 The Landscape Architect for the plaza was Michael Vergason Landscape Architects.
 Even though this space serves as a public plaza, it is owned by Sundance Square.

 A 2,000 square foot special events pavilion was constructed in the plaza.
 It sits at the intersection of 3rd and Main and is directly across the street from the Knights of Pythias Castle Hall.
 This pavilion also has public restrooms, which are needed in the area.
 The pavilion features a vaulted roof and ceiling and has space for small meetings and gatherings.
 The doors and windows fold upward to convert it into an indoor/outdoor space.